duct fasteners

 Securing insulation to the ducts

-Pressure-sensitive tape is mostly used in faced insulation materials.
-The tape should be wrapped several times (3 at least) around the duct.
+Pressure-sensitive tape is mostly used in foil-faced insulation materials.
+The tape should be wrapped several times (3, at least) around the duct surface.

 Screws

-For vertical connections using flexible duct, screws should be installed conjointly with the draw-band, to prevent slippage: see image above.
+For vertical connections, install screws in conjunction with draw-bands, to prevent slippage: see image above.

 Draw-bands